Opiate vs Opioid: What’s the Difference?

 You may have also heard them called opiates or also opioids.
 That leads many to wonder if there’s a difference between an opiate vs opioid.
 There is a difference, and understanding the difference between opiates and opioids can help you guide a loved one towards the right path to recovery.
 There is a high risk for opiate and opioid overdose, so getting help right away is important.

-What Is an Opiate (vs and Opioid)?
+What Is an Opiate?

 An opiate is an addictive drug derived from the poppy plant.
 These drugs include: